 Deprescribing In Long Term Care

-SUNY Upstate Medical University in Collaboration with the Loretto Health System Funded by the New York State Health Foundation
+SUNY Upstate Departments of Geriatrics and Public Health and Preventive Medicine in Collaboration with the Loretto Health System.
+Funded by the New York State Health Foundation

 This project addresses the opportunity to optimize the management of medications for older adults in long term care settings through deprescribing -- a physician supervised process involving ceasing, replacing or decreasing the number of unnecessary or potentially inappropriate medicines to minimize the effects of polypharmacy and prevent adverse drug events or outcomes.
 Unnecessary medications and adverse drug events put one in 25 older adults at risk of avoidable health problems and emergency room visits, and that as many as 95% of nursing home residents have medication related health issues.

 The project was a retrospective, longitudinal pre/post impact and cost benefit evaluation of a deprescribing program introduced for long-term residents of two skilled nursing facilities (SNFs) within the Loretto Health System in Upstate New York.
 The two primary questions follow.

 - Can a systematic program for deprescribing reduce the number of medication classes prescribed for long term SNF residents and the number of high risk classes prescribed?

 - Do the benefits of a deprescribing program outweigh costs?